 The Boilerplate Answers

 We can give all of the usual “it depends” answers.
-Do you plan to live in that condo the rest of your life?
+Do you plan to live in that condo for the rest of your life?
 Or will you move out once you start a family?
 Will you try your hand at becoming a landlord and keep the property long after you trade up?

 How About A Real Answer?

 Here is a real answer.
 Currently in 2020, the spread between a 30-year Fixed and a 7/1 ARM about 0.500%.
-That’s not a bad deal – truth is, data shows VERY few people actually keep the mortgage longer than 7 years.
+That’s not a bad deal – truth is, data shows VERY few people actually keep the mortgage longer than seven years.
 You will either refinance or sell the property by then, or just prepay voluntarily because your financial situation has changed.

 ย